cultivatingcoders/highschooloverview/syllabus.md

 # Week 10-12 - Intro to Scrum Project Management & Community Project
 - Intro to SCRUM Project Management
   - Populating the backlog with project features
-  - Sprint planning
+  - Sprint Planning
-  - Daily standups
+  - Daily Standups
-  - Sprint retrospective
+  - Sprint Retrospective
   - **Exercise** Sign up for Trello http://trello.com and populate the backlog with your team's requirements
 - Sprint 1 (Week 10)
   - Begin work on wireframes of the community project